What is a British thermal unit?

 1 therm = 100,000 Btu

-1 Btu factors are for end-use consumption in 2018 from Monthly Energy Review, May 2019, excluding wood.
+1 Btu factors are for end-use consumption in 2021 from Monthly Energy Review, May 2022, excluding wood; preliminary data for 2021.

 The Btu conversion factors above are approximations.
-EIA provides more heat contents for fuels and electricity in the appendices of the Monthly Energy Review.
+There are tables with heat contents for fuels and electricity in the appendices of the Monthly Energy Review.